-Say Something is a no-cost, easy-to-implement, and life-saving program that can be delivered in the classroom, through assemblies or via student ambassadors.
-The initial presentation takes 45 minutes or less and the program offers a wide range of activities to ensure sustainability and integration into the school culture throughout the school year.
+Say Something is a no cost, easy-to-implement, and life-saving program that can be delivered digitally, in the classroom or through assemblies.
+The initial presentation takes 50 minutes or less and the program offers a wide range of activities to ensure sustainability and integration into the school culture throughout the school year through SAVE Promise Clubs.

 Learn more about participating in Say Something Week: